 Workshops with Victor Chng has become a special feature at Kate Porter Yoga.
 Victor returns to KPY from time to time to conduct his specialty classes and are usually focused on the Yin practice.
 These interactive extended sessions allow students to learn more than ‘how’ but also ‘why’ we do certain things in yoga.

 Victor has been practising yoga since 2002.
-He began his Yin Yoga experience with Paul Grilley and Sarah Powers.
-He now blends Chinese Medicine, Qi-gong, Tai-ji and other ancient Chinese movement techniques into his teaching.
-Victor believes that Yin Yoga is the original way how ancient exercises are being done.
+He began his Yin Yoga experience with Paul Grilley and Sarah Powers and now blends Chinese Medicine, Qi-gong, Tai-ji and other ancient Chinese movement techniques into his teaching.
+Victor believes that Yin Yoga is the original way in which ancient exercises are being done.
 He emphasises on breathing and Qi cultivation in his work.
 Victor has vast knowledge on Indian philosophies, Chinese philosophies, Eastern and Western approaches on movement techniques.
 He hopes to bridge ancient knowledge with modern perspective.
 He is also a keen follower of Tibetan Buddhism, Taoist and Indian Tantra.
 More on him at www.yinyogainasia.com.

 Please note there is a 7-day cancellation policy for workshops.
 Your spot is not confirmed until payment is made.

-Other workshops at Kate Porter Yoga is available here.
+Other workshops at Kate Porter Yoga are available here.